-DATE: November 3, 2023

-TO: USAID/Management/Office of Acquisition and Assistance/Cost, Audit and

-Support Division/Contract Audit Management Branch, Supervisory Auditor,

-Sheree Marshall
+DATE: August 29, 2024

-FROM: Director of External Financial Audits Division (IG/A/EFA), David A. McNeil /s/

-SUBJECT: Financial Audit of USAID Resources Managed by Kenya Red Cross Society

-Under Multiple Awards, January 1 to December 31, 2020
+- TO: USAID/Management/Office of Acquisition and Assistance/Cost Audit and Support Division/Contract Audit Management Branch, Sheree.
+F. Marshall, Supervisory Auditor - FROM: Director of External Financial Audit Division (IG/A/EFA).
+David A. McNeil /s/ - SUBJECT: Financial Audit of USAID Resources Managed by Kenya Red Cross Society Under Multiple Awards, January 1 to December 31, 2021 (3-000-24-076-R)

-(Report No. 3-000-24-006-R)

-This memorandum transmits the final audit report on the U.S. Agency for International Development (USAID) resources managed by Kenya Red Cross Society (KRCS) Under Multiple Awards, January I to December 31, 2020.
+This memorandum transmits the final audit report on the U.S. Agency for International Development (USAID) resources managed by Kenya Red Cross Society (KRCS) Under Multiple Awards, January I to December 31, 2021.
 KRCS contracted with the independent certified public accounting firm KPMG Kenya (KPMG) to conduct the audit.
 KPMG stated that it performed its audit in accordance with generally accepted government auditing standards (GAGAS) and USAID's Financial Audit Guide for Foreign Organizations.
 However, it did not have a continuing education program and an external peer review by an unaffiliated audit organization as required by GAGAS since no such program is offered by a professional organization in Kenya.
 KPMG is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on KRCS's fund accountability statement; the effectiveness of its internal control; or its compliance with the award, laws, and regulations.
+We do not express an opinion on KRCS' schedule of expenditures of Federal awards; the effectiveness of its internal control; or its compliance with the award, laws, and regulations.

-The audit objectives were to (I) express an opinion on whether the schedule of expenditures of federal awards for the USAID funded awards presents fairly in all material respects in relation to KRCS's financial statements as a whole, and in revenues received, cost incurred, and commodities and technical assistance for the period audited in conformity with the terms of the agreements and general accepted accounting principles; (2) evaluate and obtain a sufficient understanding of the KRCS's internal controls; (3) determine whether KRCS complied, in all material respects, with agreement terms and applicable laws and regulations related to USAID funded programs; and (4) determine whether KRCS has taken adequate action on prior audit
+The audit objectives were to (1) express an opinion on whether the schedule of expenditures of federal awards for the USAID funded awards presents fairly in all material respects in relation to KRCS' financial statements as a whole, and in revenues received, cost incurred, and commodities and technical assistance for the period audited in conformity with the terms of the agreements and generally accepted accounting principles; (2) evaluate and obtain a sufficient understanding of the KRCS' internal controls; (3) determine whether KRCS complied, in all material respects, with agreement terms and applicable laws and regulations related to USAID funded programs; and (4) determine whether KRCS has taken adequate action on prior audit report recommendations.
+To answer the audit objectives, KPMG (a) reviewed and tested cost

-1 We reviewed the audit report for conformity with professional reporting standards.
+&lt;sup>1 We reviewed the audit firm's report for conformity with professional reporting standards.
 Our desk reviews are typically performed to identify any items needing clarification or issues requiring management attention.
-Desk reviews are limited to review of the audit report itself and excludes review of the audit firm's supporting working papers; they are not designed to enable us to directly evaluate the quality of the audit performed.
+Desk reviews are limited to review of the audit report itself and excludes review of the auditor's supporting working papers; they are not designed to enable us to directly evaluate the quality of the audit performed.

-report recommendations.
-To answer the audit objectives, KPMG (I) reviewed and tested cost transactions in the fund accountability statement, identifying and quantifying any questioned costs; (2) reviewed KRCS's internal controls structure in order to assess the significant internal control policies and procedures relevant to the programs, and the adequacy of accounting systems and internal controls related to U.S. Government programs to obtain a sufficient understanding of the design of relevant control policies and procedures and whether those policies and procedures have been placed in operation; and (3) evaluated KRCS's compliance with the agreement terms and applicable laws and regulations.
-KPMG reported total USAID audited expenditures of \$1,404,181 for the fiscal year ended December 31, 2020.
+transactions in the schedule of expenditures of federal awards, identifying and quantifying any questioned costs; (b) reviewed KRCS' internal controls structure in order to assess the significant internal control policies and procedures relevant to the programs, and the adequacy of accounting systems and internal controls; (c) evaluated KRCS' compliance with the agreement terms and applicable laws and regulations; and (d) determined if KRCS took adequate action on prior audit recommendations.
+KPMG reported total USAID audited expenditures of \$2,797,294 for the fiscal year ended December 31, 2021.